 Change text on page 322, starting at line 51 of D1.3 as follows:

 The format of the HE ER SU PPDU is defined as in Figure 28-10 (HE ER SU PPDU format).
-This format is used for SU transmission and, in this format, the HE-SIG-A field is repeated has extra redundancy and is twice as long as for the other formats.
+This format is used for SU transmission and, in this format, the HE-SIG-A field is repeated is twice as long as for the other formats.